If I ever get lost or have to Bug Out in the wilderness, I hope that it will be near a stream, lake, or another water source.

 In the morning, there is lots of dew on plants – but it quickly evaporates as the sun gains strength.

-An easy way to collect the dew is to tie a cloth around your ankles and then walk through dew-filled growth.
+An easy way to collect the dew is to tie a cloth around your ankles and walk through dew-filled growth.

-The dew will absorb into the cloth, then you can wring out the cloth into your water bottle.
+The dew will absorb into the cloth; then, you can wring out the cloth into your water bottle.

 Drag a Piece of Cloth